-I have survived a debilitating eating disorder, illness as a result of trauma in my early twenties, a near-death experience in childbirth, depression, and raising toddlers born only seventeen and a half months apart.
-All of those things have taught me so much about what taking care of our bodies and learning to listen to them with compassionate understanding really means.
+I have survived a debilitating eating disorder, a multi-year illness in my early twenties, a near-death experience and coma in childbirth, unexpected grief and loss, and raising toddlers born less than two years apart while experiencing depression.
+All of those things have taught me so much about what taking care of our bodies and learning to listen to them with compassion really means.

 I love being out on forest trails and swimming in the lake (my happy place!)
-Enjoying the beauty of the outdoors is my evidence that there is always goodness in this world, no matter how much pain we have endured or are still experiencing - that and salty Dutch licorice, which I love!
+Enjoying beauty and the outdoors is my evidence that there is always goodness in this world, no matter how much pain we have endured or are still experiencing - that and salty Dutch licorice, which I love!
 I have lived in the Pacific Northwest for almost 18 years.
-I have two teenagers, a goofy white Labradoodle, a scraggly garden and a community that I deeply cherish.
+I have two teenagers, a goofy white Labradoodle, a scraggly garden and friendships that I deeply cherish.

 One of my greatest joys in life is working with people to help them see the beauty and gifts they offer the world.
-I am passionate about helping my clients learn how to listen to their bodies, and discover tools for clarity of understanding and health.
-I would love the opportunity to work with you as well.
+I am passionate about helping my clients learn how to listen to and trust their bodies, developing relationships of gentleness with, and enjoyment in, who they are.